hashb/chenna.me/_posts/2019-10-20-captain-s-log-stardate-26-0325-00.md

 tags: [Captain's log]
 ---

-I have been having trouble keeping myself motivated to work on my side projects.
+I've been having trouble keeping myself motivated to work on my side projects.
 I am not sure if I'd call this a slump but it feels very close to one.
 During my time at the LL4MA Lab, I went through a similar phase.
 I was stuck on the same problem for a long time and losing motivation to